sanketyelave/collaborative-canvas/README.md

 - Save/Load session buttons (server-side persistence)

 ## Known limitations
-- Global undo is still naive: removes stroke by id globally.
 - Conflict resolution is still draw-order based.
 - Persistence is file-based (not a DB) and synchronous for simplicity.
 - Not optimized for >1000 concurrent users (would need batching, compression, and sharding).